Goldziher/go-utils/CONTRIBUTING.md

 1. Fork the upstream repository and clone the fork locally.
 2. Install [pre-commit](https://pre-commit.com/)
-3. Navigate toe the cloned repository's directory and install the hooks by running:
+3. Navigate to the cloned repository's directory and install the hooks by running:

 ```shell
 pre-commit install \